-Ebenezer lives with his father and his mother.
-At home, duties include helping in the kitchen and running errands.
+Ebenezer makes his home with his father and his mother.
+Helping in the kitchen and running errands are his household duties.
 His father is sometimes employed and his mother is sometimes employed as a seller in the market.
 There are 2 children in the family.

 Please remember Ebenezer in your prayers.
 Your love and support will help him to receive the assistance he needs to grow and develop.

 Ebenezer lives in the coastal community of Toti Gblekome, home to approximately 12,000 residents.
 Typical houses are constructed of cement floors, brick walls and tin roofs.
 The primary ethnic group and most commonly spoken language is Ewe.

 The regional diet consists of maize, beans, bananas, chicken, bread, beef, plantains, rice and potatoes.
 A common health problem in this area is malaria.
 Half of the adults are unemployed but some work as market traders and earn the equivalent of $33 per month.
 This community needs affordable education, income generating activities, employment opportunities and a community center.

 Your sponsorship allows the staff of Centre de Dévélopement des Enfants Héritiers-CEM to provide Ebenezer with Bible teaching, choir, hygiene and nutrition education, health screening, field trips, opportunities for community service, tutoring and educational materials.
 The center staff will also provide Bible teaching for the parents or guardians of Ebenezer.

 Togo is a small country located in Western Africa.
 Despite its size, it includes several distinct geographic regions: gently rolling savanna in north; hills in the central part of the country; southern plateau; and low coastal plain with many lagoons and marshes.
 The climate is as diverse as the geography: tropical in the south to semi-arid in the north.